MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Quote

 A document presenting a customer's potential order for products/services along with proposed prices.
 Quotes allow sales teams to provide estimates to prospects during the sales process.
-Quotes must be *approved* to make sure that it aligns with the business policies.
+Quotes must be *approved* to make sure that they align with the business policies.
 Organizations typically have a process for approving a finalized quote before it's sent to the customer or prospect.

-Quotes can be *revised* , meaning that adjustments are made to a quote before finalizing based on the prospect's feedback.
+Quotes can be *revised*, meaning that adjustments are made to a quote before finalizing based on the prospect's feedback.
 Revisions can optimize pricing.

 ## R